 The mineralized zone or the sand zone in particular of the river does not follow any specific trend.
 It occurs as lensoid body.
-The relative occurrence of ground surface with the sand zone thickness varies from place to place and depends upon factors such as stream/river flow characteristics, geometry of the river banks, sediment load, rate of water flow, rainfall and surface run off characteristics etc. However, due to UNFC guidelines on reserve estimation, sand reserves have been considered too few meters below the minable depth of 3 m.
+The relative occurrence of ground surface with the sand zone thickness varies from place to place and depends upon factors such as stream/river flow characteristics, geometry of the river banks, sediment load, rate of water flow, rainfall and surface run off characteristics etc. The sand deposit extends to depth of at least 200 m.
+However, due to UNFC guidelines on reserve estimation, sand reserves have been considered to few meters below the minable depth of 3m.